smetch-discord/smetch-bot/SECURITY.md

 ## Reporting a vulnerability

-Here's a simple step by step guide on what to do once you find a vulnerability:
+Here's a simple step-by-step guide on what to do once you find a vulnerability:

 1. Make sure the vulnerability is, indeed a vulnerability, and not a bug
 2. If you have discovered a bug, open an issue on the [repository issue tracker](https://github.com/smetch-discord/smetch-bot/issues)